orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/FunctorImageFilter.rst

 Automatic types deduction
 -------------------------

 You probably notice that, contrary to other filters in ITK and OTB, there is no need to specify input and output image types.
-This is because ``FunctorImageFilter`` uses advanced C++ concepts to automatically derive the input and output image types from the free function, operator() or lambda, with the following rules.
+This is because ``FunctorImageFilter`` uses C++ metaprogramming to automatically derive the input and output image types from the free function, functor or lambda, with the following rules.

-Let ``R (T1 t1, T2 t2 ..., TN tn)`` be the signature of the free function, operator() or lambda.
+Let ``R (T1 t1, T2 t2 ..., TN tn)`` be the signature of the free function, ``operator()`` or lambda.
 Note that the filter conversely supports passing by value ``TN tn`` or by const reference ``const TN & tn``.

 First lets define basic types: